 Listen to your Body

-By far, this is the most important rule to abide by when you start running or any other form of exercise.
+By far, this is the most important rule to abide by when you start running or any other form of exercise – listen to your body.

-It’s okay—and expected—to experience a little muscle soreness the day after a workout, especially during the first few weeks.
+It’s okay—and expected—to experience a little muscle soreness the day after a run, especially during the first few weeks.
 It’s a sign that you’re making progress.

 Slow down if you notice any of the following red flags:

 - Nausea: Feeling queasy is a clear sign that something is off.